 2. Better Bone Health

-The fructooligosaccharides in yacon syrup increase calcium absorption in the body, an important consideration for pre- and post-menopausal women who are losing critical bone mass, which increases their risk for osteoporosis and bone fractures.
-According to research published in the Journal of Medicinal Food, yacon has been found to increase the concentration of minerals like calcium and magnesium in bones, which is a key factor in the prevention of bone diseases such as osteoporosis.
-That means you should add yacon syrup to your osteoporosis diet natural treatment regimen.
+The fructooligosaccharides in yacon root syrup increase calcium absorption in the body.
+This is an important consideration for pre- and post-menopausal women who are losing critical bone mass, which increases their risk for osteoporosis and bone fractures.
+According to research published in the Journal of Medicinal Food, yacon has been found to increase the concentration of minerals like calcium and magnesium in bones.
+This is a key factor in the prevention of bone diseases, such as osteoporosis.
+That means you may want to consider adding yacon root syrup to your osteoporosis natural treatment regimen.

 Improved bone mass and overall bone health is one of the many reasons yacon root is considered a functional food, according to the British Journal of Nutrition.
-In general, fructooligosaccharides are known to promote absorption of minerals from the colon, helping to preserve bone mass by providing more exposure to dietary minerals (like calcium, magnesium and phosphorus) that are involved in regulating bone mass.
+In general, fructooligosaccharides are known to promote absorption of minerals from the colon.
+This helps preserve bone mass by providing more exposure to dietary minerals (like calcium, magnesium and phosphorus) that are involved in regulating bone mass.

-The prebiotic properties of yucan syrup make it an excellent ingredient for improved digestion and immunity.
-The prebiotic nature of the fructooligosaccharides in yacon syrup help stimulate selectively the growth of bifidobacteria and lactobacilli (two friendly bacteria) in the gut and, thereby, increase the body’s digestive process as well as its natural resistance to invading pathogens.
+The prebiotic properties of yacon root syrup make it an excellent ingredient for improved digestion and immunity.
+The prebiotic nature of the fructooligosaccharides in yacon root syrup help stimulate selectively the growth of bifidobacteria and lactobacilli (two friendly bacteria) in the gut and, thereby, increase the body’s digestive process as well as its natural resistance to invading pathogens.

 4. Increases Testosterone

-Male reproductive function seems to have deteriorated considerably in the past four to five decades.
 Low testosterone levels have been associated with increased risk for the development of type 2 diabetes mellitus and cardiovascular disease.
-Luckily, yacon syrup works as a natural testosterone booster and natural infertility treatment.
+Luckily, yacon root syrup may work as a natural testosterone booster and natural infertility treatment.

 Yacon Syrup Recipes